BioPhoton/ngRe/README.md

 As it is minimal overhead we can stick with creating a `Subject` on our own.

 > **No need for custom extensions**
->  Due to the fact of the minimal overhrad and the resources of creating a custom `Decorator` for it there **no need for as extension**
+>  Due to the fact of the minimal overhead and the resources of creating a custom `Decorator` for it there **no need for as extension**

 ---